|

 You can live within normal and

-healthy weight limits if only you love God more than you love your stomach.
+healthy weight limits if only you love God’s mercy

 Right now you use food to numb your emotional distress, and you fear that